The good old Speccy

 The plan is to re-learn my Spectrum days of my youth which includes me using my technical authoring skills to create a list of tape-to-disk transfers for anyone to follow.
 Any other sections that appear under here will follow as and when I discover something else.

 I used to, back in my teenage years, send backups of the latest titles to Lerm Software to help them to develop their Tape Copier tools.
 I’ve kept a letter which they sent me back in 1987 where they were thanking me for this.
-I’ll post up here at some point 🙂 I’m still on the lookout for any Lerm Software tools on 3″ disk though as I only have Kobrahsoft’s SC5 disk at present.
+I’ll post up here at some point 🙂 I’m still on the lookout for any Lerm Software tools on 3″ disk though, as I only have Kobrahsoft’s SC5 disk at present.

 And in the future (2018 onwards)

-Also with the impending release in early 2018 of the Spectrum Next machine – which I backed the dog’s doodah version with the Raspberry Pi inside – there’s some hope for ‘modern’ day hacking and coding on this machine too 🙂
+Also with the impending release in March/April 2018 of the Spectrum Next machine – which I backed the dog’s doodah version with the Raspberry Pi inside – there’s some hope for ‘modern’ day hacking and coding on this machine too 🙂